eXascaleInfolab/clubmark/README.md

-  execpool  - execution pool to perform execution of current task netfile  -  input network to be processed asym  - network links weights are assymetric (in/outbound weights can be different) timeout  - execution timeout for this task pathid  - path id of the net to distinguish nets with the same name located in different dirs.
+  execpool  - execution pool to perform execution of current task netfile  -  input network to be processed asym  - network links weights are asymmetric (in/outbound weights can be different) timeout  - execution timeout for this task pathid  - path id of the net to distinguish nets with the same name located in different dirs.
     Note: pathid is prepended with the separator symbol